jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

 * `The Abstraction Principle <https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming)>`_ or
 * `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

-Both of these can be summed up as ``remove duplication``

-So far there is not much to improve on what has been written but there has been duplication
+So far there is not much to improve on what has been written but there has been repetition

 * ``python3 -m unittest`` was run to see the test fail
 * ``python3 -m unittest`` was run to see the test pass